-A smaller fraction of mobile/manufactured home owners spend more than 30 percent of income on housing compared to owners of single-family units and apartment unit owners (e.g. condominiums).25 In 2016, 13 percent of households who owned mobile/manufactured homes were cost-burdened compared to 16 percent among single-family
+A smaller fraction of mobile/manufactured home owners spend more than 30 percent of income on housing compared to owners of single-family units and apartment unit owners (e.g. condominiums).
+In 2016, 13 percent of households who owned mobile/manufactured homes were cost-burdened compared to 16 percent among single-family home owners and 31 percent for apartment-unit owners (Figure 11).
+In primary markets for mobile/manufactured homes, such as Texas, South Carolina, North Carolina, Kentucky, and Mississippi, housing expenditures typically accounted for 10 to 14 percent of income (Map 5).

-Figure 11: Percent of Households Who Spent More Than 30 Percent of Income on Housing in 2016, by Type of Household Unit and Tenure26
+Figure 11: Percent of Households Who Spent More Than 30 Percent of Income on Housing in 2016, by Type of Household Unit and Tenure